Need a recipe that saves you a lot of grief? Easy. It’s called ‘Plan Ahead for Canning Season’!

-With the pandemic, canning supplies and equipment have been scarce.
+Lately, in the aftermath of the pandemic, shipping issues, and more people wanting to learn how to can, supplies and equipment have been scarce.
 When you plan ahead for canning season, this gives you the opportunity to purchase available supplies during the off-season, scout garage sales, or start asking friends and neighbors to check their cabinets for any spare jars.

 Step Three – Brush Up on your Skills

 Canning your own food isn’t difficult, but it does require quite a bit of safety precautions.
 Improper canning procedures can lead to Botulism, which can cause serious illness or death.